-- Mount Royal: On a clear day, you will notice the “mountain” (more like a hill at 233m/764ft, but don’t say that too loudly as locals take great pride in it) before you even set foot on Canadian soil.
-Its three peaks are very conspicuous when flying or driving into the city, and few cities in the world have such a wonderful natural amenity right in the heart of the city.
-Winter means cross-country skiing, tobogganing and snowball fights, with the other three seasons providing lush parkland, an artificial lake and paths where joggers and cyclists compete with pedestrians for space.
-A chalet with a lookout point overlooks downtown and beyond toward New York State and Vermont.
+- Mount Royal: The “mountain” is more like a hill at 233m/764ft, but don’t say that too loudly as locals take great pride in it).
+Mount Royal’s three peaks are conspicuous from nearly anywhere in Montreal, and few cities in the world have such a wonderful natural amenity right in the heart of the city.
+Winter means cross-country skiing, tobogganing and snowball fights, with the other three seasons providing lush parkland, an artificial lake, and paths where joggers and cyclists compete with pedestrians for space.
+A chalet with a lookout point overlooks downtown and beyond.

-- Cycling: This is one of the most bike-friendly cities in the world, with hundreds of kilometres of cycle paths.
-The BIXI system is rated as the best public bike system in the world, with more than 400 stations dotted around the city.
+- Cycling: This is one of the most bike-friendly cities in the world, with hundreds of kilometres of paths.
+The BIXI system is rated among the best public bike systems in the world, with more than 400 stations dotted around the city.

-- Politics: Many Quebecers, almost all of them francophone, have a fiercely nationalist streak.
+- Politics: Many Quebecers have a fiercely nationalist streak.
 The dream is to one day break away from Canada and form their own country, a feat they almost managed in a 1995 referendum.
 Before launching into a debate, be sure to know what you’re talking about.
 It’s practically impossible to avoid politics when living in Montreal.

 Dining out in Montreal

 In any list of the best dining cities in North America, Montreal is usually in the top three or four.
 Some even rate it the best, and its only real rival in Canada is Vancouver.
-It’s hard to measure these things, but it is said that Montreal has more restaurants per capita than any other city on the continent.
+It is said that Montreal has more restaurants per capita than any other city on the continent.

-One could list the different styles and ethnicities of the cuisine available, but it’s easier to list what is not on offer: absolutely nothing.
-Every continent, and indeed practically every country, is represented.
+Nearly every country is represented in Montreal cuisine.
 You will find numerous restaurants of the sort that are popular in any western city — Italian, Asian, American-style diners — but life in Montreal would not be the same without poutine.